gbcosta/gbcosta/README.md

 - 🔭 I’m currently working on **Sequor**

-- 🌱 I’m currently learning **Redux, Nodejs, prisma, sql and api rest**
+- 🌱 I’m currently learning **Redux, Nodejs, Prisma, SQL and API Rest**

 - 👨‍💻 All of my projects are available at [https://gbcostasant.netlify.app/](https://gbcostasant.netlify.app/)